Return of Service (ROS) Questions and Answers

 If you are buying out a funded training seat (IMG, Network/Sponsored Seat, Fellowship, etc.), a summary of your training costs will be compiled and provided to you.

 You can repay your agreement in one lump-sum payment.
 In some cases, saskdocs may work with you to set up a payment plan.
 Monthly repayment plans will result in the settlement of your account in one to six years (depending on the amount to be repaid).
 Repayment plans are based on a payback schedule of approximately one year per $100,000 owing.

 Currently, only payments by cheque or bank draft can be accepted.

-You will receive a statement each month you are in repayment of your contract.
+You will receive a statement each month you are in repayment of your agreement.
 These statements can be used as receipts for tax purposes.

 How is the interest rate determined?

-Your contract uses the current indicative interest rate as provided by the Ministry of Finance.
-The rate is listed in your contract.
-In the case of repayment, the rate specified in your contract will be used.
+Your agreement uses the current indicative interest rate as provided by the Ministry of Finance.
+The rate is listed in your agreement.
+In the case of repayment, the rate specified in your agreement will be used.